[Editor’s note: This story was previously published in September 2019. It has since been updated and republished.]

 Although the latest version of the iPhone did not offer 5G capabilities, Apple (NASDAQ:AAPL) will become one of the more prominent 5G stocks in future years.
 As one of the primary innovators in the wireless market, Apple will likely continue to enjoy a substantial presence in this industry.

 Also, the stock shows a solid record on dividends.
-The current yield of 1.50% may not inspire investors.
+The current yield of 1.2% may not inspire investors.
 Still, the company has increased its dividend every year since it began paying dividends in 2012.
-If one keeps AAPL stock as a long-term holding, this dividend will probably become more important.
+For those who keep AAPL stock over the long-term, this dividend will probably become more important.

 Apple has not yet released a 5G iPhone.
-However, as soon as it enters the market, the iPhone will become a critical device for 5G service, and AAPL will become one of the more important 5G stocks.
-Its investors should benefit.
+However, as soon as it does so, the iPhone will become a critical device for 5G service, and AAPL will become one of the more important 5G stocks, benfiting the owners of Apple stock.

-AT&T (NYSE:T) will become only one of three companies (assuming T-Mobile (NASDAQ:TMUS) and Sprint (NYSE:S) merge) to offer 5G wireless service.
-This factor in itself makes AT&T one of the more important 5G stocks.
+AT&T (NYSE:T) will become only one of three companies (since it appears as though the merger of T-Mobile (NASDAQ:TMUS) and Sprint (NYSE:S) will be approved), to offer 5G wireless service.
+That factor by itself makes AT&T one of the more important 5G stocks.
 Because of the tens of billions of dollars needed to build such a network, the company will probably not have to deal with additional competitors.

 Still, the biggest reason to invest lies in the dividend.
-Its $2.04 per share annual dividend comes to a yield of just over 6.45%, more than triple the S&P 500 average of 1.9%.
+Its annual dividend comes to a yield of 5.4%, nearly triple the S&P 500 average.

 With 5G beginning to become a revenue source, the company’s fortunes should improve.
-Moreover, a single-digit forward P/E and a generous dividend make AT&T one of the more attractive 5G stocks.
+Moreover, the reasonable P/E and a generous dividend make AT&T one of the more attractive 5G stocks.

 Cisco employs what it calls a “Cloud-to-Client” approach to 5G.
 The company wants to transform networks end-to-end, making Cisco equipment a critical component in delivering 5G faster.
 This technology is designed to encompass every aspect of 5G into a seamless network, providing security and enhancing video optimization.

 Also, unlike the Cisco of the 1990s, this company also embraces dividends.
 Cisco paid its first dividend in 2011, and it has increased these payouts every year since.
-Today, CSCO stock pays a $1.40 per share annual dividend which yields about 2.5%.
+Today, CSCO stock pays an annual dividend which yields about 3%.
 Hence, Cisco stock offers a reasonable P/E and an above-average dividend yield that will probably rise on a yearly basis.
 With 5G revenues funding its profits, CSCO stock should hold investors in good stead for years to come.

-By most accounts, INTC stock has become a bargain.
-If the consensus earnings forecast holds, Intel trades at a forward P/E of 11.8, well below the five-year average P/E of 15.75.
+Pundits and analysts view INTC stock as a bargain.
+Intel trades at a forward P/E, based on the consensus earnings forecast, of 12, well below the five-year average P/E of 15.75.

 Best of all, I do not think Wall Street yet appreciates the fact that Nokia has redefined itself.
-Although NOK lost a small amount of money in 2018, the stock looks poised to return to a path of earnings growth in the future.
-NOK currently trades at about 13 times its estimated 2019 earnings.
+Although NOK lost a small amount of money in 2018, it looks poised to return to a path of earnings growth in the future.
+NOK currently trades at about 12 times its estimated 2019 earnings.

 As of this writing, Will Healy did not hold a position in any of the aforementioned stocks.
 You can follow Will on Twitter at @HealyWriting.